 Comprehensive approach – a risk based systematic approach in managing incidents and emergency events which confront a community.
 The phases of prevention preparedness response and recovery (PPRR) are not necessarily sequential but comprehensively cover all aspects of planning, collaboration and resource allocation.

 Emergency Planning Committee (EPC) – The EPC is established to ensure all applicable legislative requirements are met and sufficient resources (time, finance, equipment and personnel) are provided to enable the development and implementation of emergency (incident) plans in a multi-campus environment.
 This is a requirement of Australian Standard 3745-2010, Planning for emergencies in facilities.
-The EPC has broader planning responsibilities under USC’s protection, resilience and sustainability system.
+The EPC has broader planning responsibilities under the University’s protection, resilience and sustainability system.

 Incident: An incident is an issue that requires a response.
 An incident may impact on any area of University activity.
 An incident that is not considered to be critical has a localised containable impact and is unlikely to escalate in severity but requires response and management as part of ongoing business-as-usual.

 Incident Response Team (IRT) – A team of specialists that is mobilised to assess and respond to a critical incident that has occurred.
-An IRT is established with each critical incident which is defined within this policy and its composition will depend on the type of incident requiring action.
-An IRT that has been established to respond to an emergency is also known as the Emergency Control Team.

 Key Management Personnel (KMP) – people with the authority and responsibility for planning, directing and controlling the activities of the University, directly or indirectly, including any director (whether executive or otherwise) of that entity.